nus-cs2103/website-base/admin/tp-constraints.md

 {% call show_constraint("Constraint-No-DBMS") -%}
 Do not use a <tooltip content="Database Management System e.g., MySQL">DBMS</tooltip> to store data.<br/>
 %%**Reason:** Using a DBMS to store data will reduce the room to apply OOP techniques to manage data.
-It is true that most real world systems use a DBMS, but given the small size of this project, we need to optimize it for {{ module_pair }}
+It is true that most real world systems use a DBMS, but given the small size of this project, we need to optimize it for {{ course_pair }}
-module learning outcomes; covering DBMS-related topics will have to be left to database modules or level 3 project modules.%%
+course learning outcomes; covering DBMS-related topics will have to be left to database courses or level 3 project courses.%%
 {%- endcall  %}

 {% call show_constraint("Constraint-OO") -%}